-As part of the CARES Act signed into law in late March, the government set aside $349 billion for what the legislation calls the Paycheck Protection Program (PPP) that is run by the Small Business Administration (SBA).
+As part of the CARES Act signed into law in late March, the government set aside $349 billion for what the legislation calls the Paycheck Protection Program (PPP) that is run by the Small Business Administration (SBA), with an additional $310 billion added in late April.
 Under this program, small businesses — those with fewer than 500 employees — can take out loans to pay for workers’ salaries, health-care benefits and sick leave, along with other key expenses such as rent and utilities.
 People who are self-employed or working as independent contractors also are eligible to borrow through the PPP.
-The program launches on April 3, and the money can be used to cover costs from Feb.
-15 through June 30, 2020.
+A new law now permits small business owners to apply for PPP loans through August 8, 2020.

-"Securing these funds could make the difference between keeping a business up and running over the coming weeks or being forced to reduce salaries, lay off employees or shutter businesses entirely,” U.S. Chamber of Commerce CEO Thomas J. Donohue said.
+"Securing these funds could make the difference between keeping a business up and running over the coming weeks or being forced to reduce salaries, lay off employees or shutter businesses entirely,” U.S. Chamber of Commerce CEO Thomas J. Donohue said in April.

 PPP loans are different from the disaster relief loans that the SBA offers, which also have received additional funding through a recent coronavirus relief law.
 Perhaps the most significant difference between the two offerings is that loans from the PPP can convert to grants — meaning the business owner won't have to pay back the debt — if certain conditions are met.
 Small businesses that already have disaster relief loans for the coronavirus pandemic or other earlier disasters are still eligible to apply for PPP loans.